 - 1. Remove windows. - a.
-Perform window removal the same as a normal vehicle. - 2.
-Remove doors. - a.
-The doors are removable with hand tools or basic rescue tools such as electrical/hydraulic rescue tools.
+Perform window removal the same as a normal vehicle. - 2 Remove doors - The doors are removable with hand tools or basic rescue tools such as electrical/hydraulic rescue tools.
 It may be easier to remove the doors by cutting door hinges.

 - 3. Adjust steering wheel and front seat position (if necessary). - a.
-To adjust steering wheel, push the lock lever down (1) and adjust the steering wheel up or down (2).
+To adjust steering wheel, push the lock lever down (1) and adjust the steering wheel up or down, forward or rearward (2).